trfore/chat-project/README.md

 These are the analysis files used in the following publication:

-- Taylor R Fore et al. (2020) "Acetylcholine modulates cerebellar granule cell spiking by regulating the balance of synaptic excitation and inhibition" Journal of Neuroscience
+- Taylor R Fore et al. "Acetylcholine modulates cerebellar granule cell spiking by regulating the balance of synaptic excitation and inhibition" Journal of Neuroscience 1 April 2020, DOI: https://doi.org/10.1523/JNEUROSCI.2148-19.2020

 ## How to Use